WTTJ/dot_hackerpledge/README.md

  1. **Curiosity & initiative**

-  Creativity is a critical part of programming and needs to be stimulated.
-Specifically, hackers should be encouraged to:
+  Creativity is a critical part of programming and should be stimulated by regularly reading tech news, exploring new software, attending a few conferences a year and keeping skills up-to-date.
+Hackers are expected to contribute product ideas and challenge the status quo.

-   * Read technological news & keep their skills up-to-date
-   * Spend some time to explore new technologies and contribute some product ideas.
-   * Attend a few conferences a year on their work time.

  2. **High-productivity working conditions**

-   * Hackers should have the freedom to choose their tools, while they remain compatible with collaboration.
-   * The best tools available should be used as they contribute a lot to productivity and happiness.
-   * This applies to both hardware & software tools.
-   * A quiet and stress-free environment should be maintained.
+  Hackers should be free to choose the best tools available, both software and hardware.
+To avoid interrupts, their environment should be as quiet and stress-free as possible.

  3. **Openness & freedom of speech**

-  Sharing ideas and knowledge about technological details should be encouraged:
+  Provided confidential aspects of the company business are agreed upon, sharing ideas and knowledge about technology should be encouraged both internally and externally through meetups and exchanges with other hackers.
-   * Internally, in meetings and presentations
-   * Externally, through meetups with other hackers, provided confidential aspects are agreed upon and respected.

  4. **Giving back to the community**

-  Every company using Open Source Software owes a lot to the community.
-Ways to give back include:
+  Every company using Free Software owes a lot to the community and should try to give back by open-sourcing internal projects, sponsoring meetups or conferences, and supporting community organizations.

-   * Open-sourcing some internal projects
-   * Sponsoring projects, meetups or conferences
-   * Supporting community organizations

 F.A.Q